sanketsans/TMKOC_RAG/README.md

 So eg. If the user provides a ``query : Roast the resume``.
 The output of the models is ``I don't know.
 I cannot roast the resume as it is not provided in the context.
 Please provide the resume you want me to roast, and I will be happy to help.``

-I use [FAISS- Facebook AI Similarity Search](https://ai.meta.com/tools/faiss/#:~:text=FAISS%20(Facebook%20AI%20Similarity%20Search,are%20similar%20to%20each%20other.), to store the embeddings by creating a vector database and then use it store it elsewhere.
+I use [FAISS - Facebook AI Similarity Search](https://ai.meta.com/tools/faiss/), to store the embeddings by creating a vector database and then use it store it elsewhere.
 One can also use the vector database to create external application.
 One good example is [here](https://python.langchain.com/docs/integrations/vectorstores/faiss/).